mendix/m2ee-tools/doc/non-root-install.md

 ## m2ee-tools

-Either download the latest m2ee-tools release from [http://packages.mendix.com/platform/mirror/](http://packages.mendix.com/platform/mirror/) and extract it in the m2ee-tools directory or directly clone the [m2ee-tools git repository from github]() and checkout a release tag.
+Either download the latest m2ee-tools release (choose a vX.Y.Z tag, not a debian/X.Y.Z one) from [the releases page](https://github.com/mendix/m2ee-tools/releases) and extract it in the m2ee-tools directory or directly clone the [m2ee-tools git repository from github]() and checkout a release tag.
+Also, when choosing a version (tag), choose one with the vX.Y.Z format (e.g. v0.5.10), and not the `debian/X.Y.Z`.
+The debian tags are created when doing the additional packaging work to create debian packages.

 ## PyYAML